-Customer journey mapping is not new.
+Analyzing and mapping the buyer journey is not new.
 In fact, it’s commonly used in consumer marketing.
 But despite its tremendous benefits, it has not been widely adopted in the B2B professional services space.
 That’s a missed opportunity.

-You see, customer journey mapping encourages you to look at the entire lifecycle of a client — identifying every point of contact between your firm and your buyers.
+You see, buyer journey mapping encourages you to look at the entire lifecycle of a client — identifying every point of contact between your firm and your buyers.

 It’s a tool that allows you to identify gaps in your marketing, sales and service processes.
 And you’ll see where your tactics, online and off, may break down.

 Buyer Journey Defined

-Customer (or client in the professional services context) journey mapping involves researching and detailing the steps a client takes to move through the buying and customer cycle.
-It’s a systematic and comprehensive view of their experience that you can summarize in a customer experience map or an infographic.
+Understanding the buyer (or “client” in the B2B professional services context) journey involves researching and detailing the steps a buyer takes to move through the purchasing and use cycle.
+It’s a systematic and comprehensive view of their experience that you can summarize in a buyer journey map.

-The mapping process puts you in your client’s shoes so you can understand and enhance their experience.
-And better client experiences are a critical ingredient to building your business.
+The buyer journey mapping process puts you in your clients’ shoes so you can understand and enhance their experience.
+And better client experiences are a critical ingredient to building your firm.

-You’ll be compelled to answer questions like, “What goes on inside your buyer’s brain before they launch a project with a service provider?” and “How do buyers make decisions?” or “What factors impact client satisfaction?”
+You’ll be compelled to answer questions like, “What goes on inside your buyer’s brain before they launch a project with a service provider?”, “How do buyers make decisions?” or “What factors impact client satisfaction?”
 By wrestling with these questions, you’ll be able to improve the way you connect with prospective clients — and boost your chances of closing the sale.